cpressler/traefik-demo-with-app/README.md

 ### Notes on DNS Challenge
 When using the DNS challenge, The acme client will contact your DNS provider and make a TXT record entry, which a hash value.
-It will then wait (controlled by delayBeforeCheck in traefikv2.toml) to verify that it can look this up via the name server to make sure then entry was made
+It will then wait (controlled by delayBeforeCheck in traefikv2.toml) to verify that it can look this up via the name server to make sure then entry was made.
+(You can actually see the changes if you monitor your DNS records on your DNS provider admin site.)
 At that point it will then generate a certificate and delete the TXT record if it can.
 Some DNS providers have issues when deleting but it's not a long term issue and you can delete these on your own later via the DNS provider website admin. in order to force a new certificate to be generated you must clear out acme.json to 0 bytes OR delete the entry